yurizhukov/yurizhukov.github.io/_pages/about.md

 I am a PhD Candidate in the Department of Economics at the University of Strathclyde.
-You can find details of my research papers here, and a copy of my CV [here](https://yurizhukov.github.io/files/Zhukov-CV-November-2024.pdf).
+You can find a copy of my CV [here](https://yurizhukov.github.io/files/Zhukov-CV-November-2024.pdf).

 Research interests